UTEL-UIUC/gtfs_segments/README.md

 <!-- GETTING STARTED -->
-## Getting Started
+# Getting Started

-### Prerequisites
+## Prerequisites

-The dependencies of this library are the following packages.
+The major dependencies of this library are the following packages.
 * numpy
 * shapely
 * pandas